-Remember registering with a general practice is really important for you and your family as they are able to develop a relationship with you and have a better understanding of your unique healthcare needs.
+Registering with a general practice team is really important for you and your family.
+A GP team can develop a relationship with you to have a much better understanding of your unique healthcare needs.

 The information on HealthInfo is specific to Canterbury, New Zealand, and is written by local doctors, nurses, and health professionals.

-Make sure you have a medicine cabinet with pain killers, plasters, and antiseptic cream.
-Go to your local pharmacy for medicine if needed.
+For self-care at home, make sure you have a medicine cabinet with pain killers, plasters, and antiseptic cream.
+Go to your local pharmacy for advice and medicine if needed.

 For non-urgent health concerns, phone your general practice and book an appointment with your general practice team.

 A standard visit with a doctor or nurse is free for children under 14.